andrixxz/OOP_ASS1/README.md

 We Would have also added a search where users can search for words by the starting and trailing letters.
 For example if a user entered h*y the words beginning with h and ending in y would be returned ie "happy".

+## Core Functionality

+The core function of the code is to simply count the occurences of a word in a file and allow the user to upload as many files as they would like.

+## Optional Functionality

+Inbuilt into the code users can search for strings and phrases as opposed to just a single word.
+No matter how a word is entered eg "Because" , "because" , "BeCaUsE" , the search will work exactly the same no matter what case the search word is entered in.
+The files are sorted and the ones with the most matches are put to the top of the list.
+Files are able to be saved to a location of the users choosing.
+The Output panels can be cleared after use.